How to use this guide

 - Keep in mind: There are strict deadlines about how long you have to file a lawsuit in court once you get a Right-to-Sue notice.
 It’s a good idea to talk to a lawyer before you file anything in court.

 9. Talk to a lawyer.
-If you need help understanding your rights and weighing your options, Equal Rights Advocates may be able to help.
-ERA offers free, confidential legal information, advice, and other assistance through our Advice & Counseling service.
+If you’d like to speak to a legal advocate about your options, Equal Rights Advocates may be able to help.
+We offer free, confidential legal information, advice, and other assistance through our Advice & Counseling service.
+Fill out this form to apply for free legal help.

 10. You could sue (file a lawsuit against) your employer in court.